houseofstake/hos-ops/src/tasks/production/1-set-lockup-contract.md

 ## Background

-Proposal to set the lockup contract for the staging HoS contracts.
+Proposal to set the lockup contract for the production HoS contracts.

-**Description:** PROD: Set lockup contract hash to `EV4eXNuKVkcYisktcT4sk9XfFFRvcefy51Qs2hQkhnK1` and minimum lockup deposit to 2 NEAR

 ### For reference: DAO proposal creation process